Umbraflamma/SANCTIS-Delta/README.md

 lost context mid-scene

-disjointed emotion
+disjointed emotional logic

 abrupt derailment

-After SANCTIS-Δ
+With SANCTIS-Δ

-stable long-form immersion
+long-form stability

 consistent character voice

-detailed but structured sensory writing
+structured sensory writing

-believable emotional escalation
+believable escalation

 high intensity without collapse

-strong boundaries and consent logic
+strong consent logic

-smooth, organic flow
+immersive, organic flow

-The simplest comparison:
+> The difference feels like:

-Spammy fanfic → actual adult literature.
+spammy fanfic → actual adult fiction.
 But with the heat preserved.

 ---

-How to Use SANCTIS-Δ
+⚙️ How to Use SANCTIS-Δ

+(SillyTavern / KoboldAI / Oobabooga Compatible)

+Quick Install

+1. Open your character in SillyTavern.

-1. Paste SANCTIS-Δ above the character’s normal personality section in SillyTavern (System/Persona box).
+2. Paste SANCTIS-Δ above the personality section (System/Persona box).

-2. Save.

-3. Reload the bot.
+3. Save the character.

+4. Reload.

-4. Invoke the architecture with:
+5. Invoke with:
 “From Sanctis, flame and shadow walk as one.”